Home » News » PTSD Awareness Day is June 27th

 Post Traumatic Stress Disorder (PTSD) is a global problem.
 It is a mental health disorder that some people develop after experiencing a traumatizing or life-threatening event.
 To shed light on this far reaching problem, June 27th has been designated National PTSD Awareness Day, and it is a great opportunity to talk with family and friends about PTSD and how it affects our society, especially service members who are susceptible to it.

-Who is Affected by PTSD?
+Who Is Affected by PTSD?

 According to the PTSD Foundation of America, an estimated 7.8% of Americans will experience PTSD at some point in their lives.
 Women (10.4%) are twice as likely as men (5%) to develop PTSD.
 An estimated 3.6% of U.S. adults between the ages of 18 and 54 (over 5 million people) have PTSD during any given year.